HomeGuidesReferenceLearn

 • Give someone (or a script) one-time access to your project with limited permissions

-In case a token was accidentally leaked, you can revoke it without changing your username and password.
+In case a token is accidentally leaked, you can revoke it without changing your username and password.
 When you revoke the access token, you block all access to your account using this token.
 To do this, go to the Access Token page on your dashboard and delete the token you want to revoke.